cs50spring2021/nuggets-nunchuck-buccaneer/IMPLEMENTATION.md

         * return false
     * print an error message indicating that the message was malformatted
     * return false
-handleTimeout:
+handleTimeout: // never needed – the specs provide for no timeout
     * if arg is not null
         * quitClient
         * return true
     * return false
-handleInput:
+handleInput: // not needed on the server; is this on the client?
     * initalize a character array with all the possible valid keystroke input (18 characters)
     * initalize the other variables
     * allocate memory for a message (string)
     * use scanf to read in the users keystroke input from stdin and store it in a char variable
-    * for each valid keystrokes in the array
+    * for each valid keystrokes in the array // no need for client to check keystrokes - just send them all to the server.
         * if the key inputted from the user is equal to the keystroke in the array (if its valid input)
             * create a "KEY" message
             * call displayAction on Client with "Key c"